socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContainerDiagram.md

 * Model and diagram with a clearly defined purpose and target audience in mind.
 * Decide for a single, consistent level of abstraction and refinement per diagram; explain which elements are included in the overview and why.
 * Do not confuse the abstract, conceptual notion of "container" (used here) with more concrete technical container concepts such as those in charge of dependency injection (for instance, in Spring) or orchestration and deployment containers (for instance, in Docker and Kubernetes).
-* Use names that unveil domain concept and architectural role, for example "Policy Management Frontend" is better than "Client" (in insurance domain/scenario).
+* Use names that unveil domain concepts and architectural roles; for example, "Policy Management Frontend" is better than "Client" (in an insurance domain/scenario).
 * Be consistent in the use of notation, provide a legend for non-standard diagram elements.

-See section "Notation, notation, notation" on the [C4 model home page](https://c4model.com/#notation) and its [diagram review checklist](https://c4model.com/assets/software-architecture-diagram-review-checklist.pdf) for more hints.
+See the section "Notation, notation, notation" on the [C4 model home page](https://c4model.com/#notation) and its [diagram review checklist](https://c4model.com/assets/software-architecture-diagram-review-checklist.pdf) for more hints.

 ### Origins and Signs of Use